 Esri UKEd Bagnall & Alfie Kelly

-From learning how to create imaginative and attractive pop-ups through to securing public facing data, this session will dive into some of the more nuanced details of the ArcGIS Platform that you may not have been previously aware of, all of which have the potential to improve your GIS experience.
+From learning how to create imaginative and attractive pop-ups through to securing public facing data, this session will dive into some of the more nuanced details of ArcGIS that you may not have been previously aware of, all of which have the potential to improve your GIS experience.

 Esri UKMatthew Lewis

 Using Jupyter Notebooks with the ArcGIS API for Python

 The ArcGIS API for Python is not only great for administering your Web GIS, it's also amazing for performing exploratory analysis of your data using Jupyter Notebooks.
 In this session, we will learn how to do just this!

 ArcGIS Runtime: An introduction to the SDKs

 The ArcGIS Runtime SDKs allow you to embed GIS and mapping capabilities into your own native applications running on mobile devices or PCs.
 This session will present an introduction to the Runtime SDKs and how to get started with using them.
 This session is ideal for developers new to the runtime and managers or program managers evaluating the technology.